Buy Now

 Accessories for filming:

-• It’s worth investing in a lens cleaning kit, spare discs or cassettes and blank DVDs for your finished movies, as well as a hard-wearing camcorder bag with pockets for all your accessories.
+• It's worth investing in a lens cleaning kit and hard-wearing camera bag with pockets for all your accessories.

 • If you’re filming in extreme conditions, remember that camcorders don’t like the cold and the wet - a range of special housings are available to protect your equipment from the worst of the elements.